Anxiety Therapy for Women in Austin, Brownsville and Online Across the State of Texas

 Credentials & Experience

-Focus: Anxiety, Burnout, perfectionism/people-pleasing patterns, ADHD, OCD/intrusive thoughts (within scope), trauma-informed depth work, and anxiety related to perimenopause/menopause for adult women
+Focus: Anxiety, burnout, perfectionism/people-pleasing patterns, ADHD, OCD/intrusive thoughts (within scope), and trauma-informed depth work for adult women

 Modalities and How We Decide Methods I Use and When: